 The Basic Law designates a system of governance led by a Chief Executive (CE) and an Executive Council, with a two-tiered system of representative government and an independent judiciary.
 The CE makes policy decisions and has the power to initiate legislation.
 According to the basic law, the CE is “accountable to the Central People's Government and the Macau Special Administrative Region”.

 The CE is appointed by Beijing after election by a 300-member Election Committee representing Macau's business, cultural and social interests.
 CEs are elected for five years and limited to two terms in office.
-Dr Fernando Chui Sai On became Macau's second CE on 20 December 2009, and was re-elected unopposed on 31 August 2014.
+Ho Iat Seng was sworn in as Macau’s third CE on 20 December 2019, replacing Dr Fernando Chui Sai.

 The major functions of the Legislative Assembly are to enact laws, examine and approve budgetary matters, monitor the government's performance, and debate issues of public interest.